sara-nl/sdrdocs/source/pages/rest-api/intro.rst

 The REST API is used by making API requests using the `methods`_ of the standard HTTP protocol.
 Typically an application like curl is used to make requests, but it is also possible to do this from within your custom-built applications.

 If a request is received by the Data Repository, it will be processed and a response will be given.
-This response is according to the HTTP protocol and will include a `status code`_ indicating whether the processing was successful or an error occured.
+This response is according to the HTTP protocol and will include a `status codes`_ indicating whether the processing was successful or an error occured.
 Based on this code a body is included that either gives the updated state of the object being requested or modified, or a description of the error that occurred.

 By making a set of requests successively, an existing object can be modified in its description, relationship to other objects or visibility on the web interface.
 More importantly, new objects can be created from scratch that contain descriptive metadata and files for publication.